-Upon completion of this offering, the holders of Class A ordinary shares and Class B ordinary shares will be eligible to exercise certain rights to cause us to register their shares for resale under the Securities Act, subject to various conditions and limitations.
-These registration rights are described in the section of this prospectus captioned "Description of Share Capital-Shareholders Agreement-Registration Rights."
+Upon completion of this offering and the concurrent private placement, the holders of 204,917,991 Class A ordinary shares and 76,179,938 Class B ordinary shares will be eligible to exercise certain rights to cause us to register their shares for resale under the Securities Act, subject to various conditions and limitations.
+These registration rights are described in the section of this prospectus captioned "Description of Share Capital-Shareholders Agreement -Registration Rights."
 Upon the effectiveness of a registration statement covering such shares, the shares would become freely tradable and a large number of shares may be sold into the public market, which may adversely affect the market price of our ADSs.